Weighting filter: Loudness measurements

 In the measurement of loudness, for example, an A-weighting filter is commonly used to emphasize frequencies around 3–6 kHz where the human ear is most sensitive, while attenuating very high and very low frequencies to which the ear is insensitive.
 The aim is to ensure that measured loudness corresponds well with subjectively perceived loudness.

 A-weighting is only really valid for relatively quiet sounds and for pure tones as it is based on the 40-phon Fletcher–Munson equal-loudness contour.
 The B and C curves were intended for louder sounds (though they are less used) while the D curve is used in assessing loud aircraft noise (IEC 537).
 B curves filter out more medium loudness levels when compared to an A curves.
 This curve is rarely ever used in the assessment or monitoring of noise levels anymore.
 C curves differ from both A and B in the fact that they filter less of the lower and higher frequencies.
 The filter is a much flatter shape and is used in sound measurement in especially loud and noisy environments.
 A weighted curves follow a 40 phon curve while C weighted follows a 100 phon curve.
 The three curves differ not in their measurement of exposure levels, but in the frequencies measured.
-A weighted curves allow more frequencies equal to or less than 500 Hz through, which is most representative of the human ear.
+A weighted curves allow more frequencies equal to or less than 500 Hz through, which is most representative of the human ear at lower volumes.